AudioSceneDescriptionFormat/asdf/doc/transform.rst

 .. literalinclude:: scenes/spline-time-hh-mm-ss.asd

-Time values can also be given in percent, where 100% is the total duration of the |transform|.
+Time values can also be given in percent, where 100% is the total duration of (one repetition of) the |transform|.
 See :scene-link:`spline-time-percent.asd`:

 .. literalinclude:: scenes/spline-time-percent.asd